 A growing number of doctors are applying to MBA programs to gain a business education and improve their managerial skills.
 But how does having an MBA degree benefit your career as a healthcare professional?

 Other doctors want to keep working in the healthcare sector but in a different role, for example working as consultants in pharmaceutical firms.
-Therefore they need to gain management skills and business expertise to use along their medical knowledge.
+They need to gain management skills and business expertise to use along their medical knowledge.

-We talked to three physicians to find out more about the reasons they decided to go to business school and how they benefited from an MBA.
+BusinessBecause talked to six physicians to find out more about the reasons they decided to go to business school and how they benefited from an MBA.

-Trained in Anaesthesia and Intensive care, Tim is currently completing the Distance Learning MBA program at Warwick Business School: “The most valuable thing about doing an MBA is that it has a very diverse curriculum”, he says, pointing to subjects like operation management, strategic planning, and people management as being especially useful.
+Trained in Anaesthesia and Intensive care, Tim completed the Distance Learning MBA program at Warwick Business School: “The most valuable thing about doing an MBA is that it has a very diverse curriculum”, he says, pointing to subjects like operation management, strategic planning, and people management as being especially useful.

 “But the most important things I have learnt are in finance and accountancy: for a doctor involved in the management of an NHS hospital it is essential to have a good understanding of accountancy.